• Share this on:

 Tips:

-• If you want to improve your speed and flexibility, investigate the garment dyeing process.
+• If you want to improve your speed and flexibility, research the garment dyeing process.

 Which companies are you competing with?

 The Crystal Group is a manufacturing group with twenty factories in five countries (China, Bangladesh, Sri Lanka, Cambodia and Vietnam).
-Key to its success is what it refers to as its ‘co-creation’ business model, which focuses on building long-term relationships with leading global apparel brands and working as a proactive partner in both innovation and sustainability.
+Key to its success is its ‘co-creation’ business model, which focuses on building long-term relationships with leading global apparel brands and working as a proactive partner in both innovation and sustainability.
 The Crystal Group offers excellent service, including dedicated production teams to advise buyers on product specifications, raw materials, finishes, treatments and washings.

-Son Keng is a manufacturer of fabrics and casual pants and pants with its headquarters in Hong Kong and factories in China and Cambodia.
-The company has its own fabric mills (two) for winding, warping, dyeing, weaving, mercerising and finishing fabrics.
+Son Keng is a manufacturer of fabrics and (casual) pants with its headquarters in Hong Kong, and factories in China and Cambodia.
+The company has its own two fabric mills for winding, warping, dyeing, weaving, mercerising and finishing fabrics.
 Son Keng focuses on volume orders and basic styles.
-It is WRAP and BSCI certified.
+It is WRAP-and BSCI-certified.

 Tips:

-• Study what customer base successful pants producers have and what services they offer to their buyers.
-Advertise your strengths (vertical integration for instance, or product development) and work on your weaknesses.
+• Study what customer base successful pants producers have, and what services they offer to their buyers.
+Advertise your strengths (vertical integration or product development for example) and work on improving your weaknesses.

 • Be flexible in your minimum order quantity, even if the product has a high quality and finishing standard, especially for first-time orders.
 Innovate in product development and design and build your reputation on creativity.
 Finally: offer excellent customer service.

-• Check the free online database Open Apparel Registry.
+• Check the free online database Open Supply Hub.
 This website lets you look up the suppliers of hundreds of European fashion brands, including buyers of pants.

-• If you want to target a European market that you don’t know very well, try opening new doors by using an agent based there.
+• If you want to target a European market that you do not know very well, try opening new doors by using an agent based there.

 Which products are you competing with?